ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 After starting the game, don't move the mouse, otherwise input will be switched to mouse automatically by default.
 Optionally, you can remove the mouse mapping in Supermodel.ini.

-If your screen's resolution is 16:9 and the game is 4:3, adjust motion pointer AR correction to 1333 to get the correct crosshair moving aspect ratio.
+If your screen's resolution is 16:9 and the game is 4:3, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.

 Calibrate the gun crosshair in the game's Service and Test menu.
 If unable to exit the calibration screen by pressing 7 (default for Test), try to press 5 (default for Service) and 7 together several times.